TheCrazyGM/bhive/docs/quickstart.rst

 The hive object is the connection to the Hive blockchain.
 By creating this object different options can be set.

-.. note:: All init methods of beem classes can be given
+.. note:: All init methods of bhive classes can be given
           the ``hive_instance=`` parameter to assure that
           all objects use the same hive object.
 When the ``hive_instance=`` parameter is not used, the
           hive object is taken from get_shared_hive_instance().

-          :func:`beem.instance.shared_hive_instance` returns a global instance of hive.
+          :func:`bhive.instance.shared_hive_instance` returns a global instance of hive.
-          It can be set by :func:`beem.instance.set_shared_hive_instance` otherwise it is created on the first call.
+          It can be set by :func:`bhive.instance.set_shared_hive_instance` otherwise it is created on the first call.

 .. code-block:: python

-   from beem import Hive
+   from bhive import Hive
-   from beem.account import Account hv = Hive() account = Account("test", hive_instance=hv)
+   from bhive.account import Account hv = Hive() account = Account("test", hive_instance=hv)

 .. code-block:: python

-   from beem import Hive
+   from bhive import Hive
-   from beem.account import Account from beem.instance import set_shared_hive_instance
+   from bhive.account import Account from bhive.instance import set_shared_hive_instance
    hv = Hive()
    set_shared_hive_instance(hv)
    account = Account("test")